Wednesday, 29 April 2026

 176. Reverend Black Grape by Black Grape

 THE MISSUS was in Nigeria for Ma's funeral when Lent began.
-To compound my worries, I had her physical ID with me and couldn't get any clarification whether she needed it to travel back now that everything was digital, despite asking two solicitors.
+To compound matters, I had her physical ID with me and couldn't establish, despite asking two solicitors, whether she still needed it to travel back now that everything had gone digital.

-The Jesus I know hates the commodification of religion, encouraging instead heart led relationships over rule led ones of obedience.
-That two self-confessed smack heads who had been all but written off could draw on their catholic and gospel heritages to subvert both the religious messaging and season while creating the finest comeback single bar, none is a testament to a wider corroboration.
+The Jesus I know hates the commodification of religion, encouraging instead heart-led relationships over rule-led ones of obedience.
+Two self-confessed smack heads who had been all but written off, drawing on their catholic and gospel heritages to subvert both the religious messaging and season; create the finest comeback single bar none.
+That is a testament to what faith, in its broadest sense, can still produce.
 Danny Saber, take a bow.
-Heart led and unruly, the results are miraculous.
+Heart led and unruly.
+The results are miraculous.

 Course the missus got back with just digital ID.
-My feverish Lenten prayers answered.
+My Lenten prayers quietly answered.

 Wednesday, 1 April 2026